puppetlabs/pcp-specifications/pcp/inventory.md

 Error Handling
 ---

-*DISCUSS(ale):* must the server always reply to an inventory request?

 In case of an error during the processing of the inventory list, the server must reply with an error message as described in the [error handling][2] section.